mikoskinen/Blazor.Page/README.md

 ## Requirements ##
 The library has been developed and tested using the following tools:

-.NET Core 3.0 RC 1
+.NET Core 3.0
-Visual Studio 2019 Preview
+Visual Studio 2019
 Server side Blazor